Electing or Revoking Hospice Care (FAQ)

 Are hospice agencies licensed by the State?

-If you would like to speak to a NJ hospice attorney, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+If you would like to speak with our Hospice Planning lawyers, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a consultation to discuss your particular needs.